ghostbuster-email/api/readme.md

 Welcome to the Ghostbuster API!
 If you're looking to integrate your application with [Ghostbuster.email](https://ghostbuster.email) you're in the right place.
 We're happy to have you!

+You can use this API to:
+* Indicate to users that the address they have entered into a form is invalid.
+* Drop invalid email addresses from your database.
+* Suppress invalid email addresses from your sending to decrease your bounce rate.

 ## Making a request